pupperemeritus/gsoc_blog/projectreport/index.md

 The usage of my code can be demonstrated in these [notebooks](https://gist.github.com/pupperemeritus/cd9ed30315c36818b75730905a6dc432)

+# The Current State

+The project is nearly done, only things left are some more reviews by the mentors and the final merge.

 # What's Completed

 1. Implemented the Lomb-Scargle Fourier transform method.